mikaelho/scripter/README.md

   2. Check if any of the subviews is a Scripter
   3. Repeat 1 and 2 up the view hierarchy of superviews
   4. If not found, create an instance of Scripter as a hidden subview of the root view

+  In case of scene Nodes, search starts from `node.scene.view`.

   If you want cancel or pause scripts, and have not explicitly created a Scripter instance to run them, you need to use this method first to find the right one.